Should

 Anger and violence are to be avoided in the

 correction of children.
-What is the principle responsibility of the parent in
+What is the principal responsibility of the parent in

 regards to the children?
 If the children are going to eventually make their own